JoshuaSavunth/FreeRTOS-POSIX-Multi-Task-Application/README.md

 ## What This Project Covers

-This project provides hands-on experience with:

 * FreeRTOS tasks and scheduling
-* Inter-task communication with queues
+* Inter-task communication and structured messages
-* Structured message passing
 * Mutexes and shared resources
 * Software timers
 * Actor-style task design
 * POSIX FIFO IPC
 * Linux system programming
-* C development
-* Makefile-based development
+* C and Makefile-based development
-* Host-to-RTOS communication

-## Main Goal
+## Goal

-The main goal of this project is to take a basic FreeRTOS POSIX demo and build it into a more realistic embedded-style system.

-It demonstrates how tasks, synchronization, messaging, software timers, and Linux IPC can work together to create a small simulated embedded system running on a Linux host.
+The goal is to take a basic FreeRTOS POSIX demo and build it into a more realistic embedded-style system, demonstrating how tasks, messaging, synchronization, timers, and Linux IPC work together.